Litecoin Price Today (LTC/USD) – Live Chart & Analysis

 Kraken

-Advanced trading features, strong security track record, and competitive fees.
+Advanced trading features with strong security track record and competitive fees.
 Supports LTC/USD, LTC/EUR, and LTC/BTC pairs.
-Popular with active traders.
+Margin trading available for qualified accounts.
+Popular with active traders who want order book depth and low latency execution.

 CEX — Global